New clinical trial for meth withdrawal support

-Our research team is trialling a medication commonly used for ADHD and whether it can help treat MA withdrawal symptoms.
+Our research team is trialling a medication commonly used for ADHD and whether it can help treat meth withdrawal symptoms.

 If you're interested in taking part in this study, click below to fill in an expression of interest form, and a member of the study team will get in touch with you.

-MA is now the most common illicit drug for which people seek treatment in Australia, and poorly managed MA withdrawal is a major obstacle to achieving their treatment goals.
+Meth is now the most common illicit drug for which people seek treatment in Australia, and poorly managed meth withdrawal is a major obstacle to achieving their treatment goals.

 About the study